DIMLEO/express-life/README.md

 ## Features

   * Express Robust routing
+  * filters
+  * Controllers
-  * Laravel Blade template
+  * EBlade inspired Blade Laravel
   * Blade esay extends
-  * Laravel eloquent ORM
+  * Laravel eloquent ORM For MYSQL and SQLITE
   * create database if not exists
-  * create table of model required
-  * auto-update table when model change
-  * lang manager
+  * Create tables that are required for the models, associative tables also create tables
+  * Aside automatic update tables when the exchange models
+  * language management for internationalization